keddyboys/kmods/README.md

-To install subforums see forum_subcategories/readme-en.html To install subdownloads see download_subcategories/readme-en.html
+To install subforums see forum_subcategories/readme_forums-en.html To install subdownloads see download_subcategories/readme_downloads-en.html To install subdownloads see article_subcategories/readme_articles-en.html